 Table 1.
-Consequence of Incident Rank Category Example of consequence in categor 1 Minor No worker injuries.
+Consequence of Incident Rank Category Example of consequence in category 1 Minor No worker injuries.
 Nil or low media interest.
 Liquid release contained on lease.
 Gas release impact on lease only.
 2 Moderate First aid treatment required for onlease worker(s).
 Local and possible regional media interest.
 Liquid release not contained on lease.
 Gas release impact has potential to extend beyond lease.
 3 Major Worker(s) require hospitalization.
 Regional and national media interest.
 Liquid release extends beyond lease - not contained.
 Gas release impact extends beyond lease - public health/safety could be jeopardized.
 4 Catastrophic Fatality.
 National and international media interest.
-Liquid release off lease not contained potential for or is impacting water or sensitive terrain.
+Liquid release off lease not contained - potential for or is impacting water or sensitive terrain.
 Gas release impact extends beyond lease - public health/safety jeopardized.

-Rank Descriptor Description 1 Unlikely The incident is contained or controlled, and it is unlikely that the incident will escalate.
+Table 2.
+Likeliho ood of incident escalating Rank Descriptor Description 1 Unlikely The incident is contained or controlled, and it is unlikely that the incident will escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
 2 Moderate Control of the incident may have deteriorated but imminent control of the hazard by the licensee is probable.
 It is unlikely that the incident will further escalate.
-3 L kely Imminent and/or intermittent control of the incident is possible.
+3 Likely Imminent and/or intermittent control of the incident is possible.
 The licensee has the capability of using internal and/or external resources to manage and bring the hazard under control in the near term.
 4 Almost Certain or currently occurring The incident is uncontrolled and there is little chance that the licensee will be able to bring the hazard under control in the near term.
 The Licensee will require assistance from outside parties to remedy the situation.
+What ie the likelihe ood that the incident will escalate.

-\ What is the likelihood that the incident will escalate, resulting in an increased exposure to public health, safety or the environment?
+What is the likelihood that the incident will escalate, resulting in an increased exposure to public health, safety or the environment?